 Athlete’s foot is not only for athletes!
 Athlete’s foot is a fungal infection of the foot and anyone can get them.
 These infections can make your feet smell awful and may make your skin dry, itchy, or red.
 You may even get open sores, blisters or fluid weeping from the skin.
 Sometimes fungal infections can occur between the toes, making the skin look whitish or macerated.
 We often clear up these problems quickly by prescribing cream or pills.

 As foot doctors, we do not treat knee, hip or back problems.
 But, if your feet are affecting how your body is aligned, contributing to causing the pain in your knees, hips, back or elsewhere, we can address your foot issues.
 Often, flat feet (or even high arched feet) can throw off the alignment of your body, contributing to pain in your knees, hips, or back.
 Dr. Nirenberg first became interested in becoming a podiatrist when his father’s knee pain was alleviated by wearing custom-made orthotics (arch supports).
 Our doctors are big believers in the power of custom-made orthotics to help you walk better and feel better.

-Spurs are protrusions of bone that form on your feet.
-Most people think of spurs as occurring on the bottom of heels, but spurs can be just about anywhere on the foot.
+Bone spurs are protrusions of bone that form on your feet.
+Most people think of spurs as occurring on the bottom of heels, called a heel spur, but spurs can be just about anywhere on the foot.
 They are usually associated with a muscle or ligament, and often are painful.
 We have numerous techniques to treat spurs.